Freet8707/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    using sessions one would initialize with express sessions and the token would be stored with a cookie that will be included in all protected routes. json web tokens have a built in hashing verification into a long string seperated by three dots containing the hashed payload and secret h

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+    bcrypt will take a password and repeatedly hash it so that it appears to be a random string of mixed letters and numbers, but the bcrypt software can take further requests and hash the password within them the same amount of times, thereby determining that they match

 3. How are unit tests different from integration and end-to-end testing.

+    unit tests only test singular blocks of code, be it a function or method.
+The integration testing will test an api's routes, such as authentication routes.
+The end to end testing will test communication between client : server

 4. How _Test Driven Development_ changes the way we write applications and tests.

+    Writing in TDD forces as developers to write our subsequent functions to adhere to tests, thereby creating a secure testable code and will make troubleshooting and development easier in the future for the codebase.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions